 11:00–11:30 Coffee Break.

-12:30–14:30 Bus meeting point to be announced for the excursion to Rancho Zapata, a mezcal plantation and brewery, where we will have the option of ordering lunch ala carte (each choosing and paying for whatever you might want to consume — or, alternatively, bringing a sack lunch you can eat on the bus, and just order a beverage).
+12:30–14:30 Bus meeting site at the corner of Reforma and Constitución, at the entrance to the Jardín Etnobotánico/Hemeroteca.
+Excursion to Rancho Zapata, a mezcal plantation and brewery, where we will have the option of ordering lunch ala carte (each choosing and paying for whatever you might want to consume — or, alternatively, bringing a sack lunch you can eat on the bus, and just order a beverage).
 You can taste the mezcal here for free and you can take the optional tour where the production of mezcal is explained.
 From Rancho Zapata, we will continue on the road to nearby Mitla.

 Thursday, July 10

-9:00-19:00 We won’t have home room this morning, as we will be taking a guided excursion to the towns of Yanhuitlán and Coixtlahuaca in the Mixteca Alta, northeast of Oaxaca City, with Prof. Spores, who is directing some new excavations there.
+9:00-19:00 Bus meeting site at the corner of Reforma and Constitución, at the entrance to the Jardín Etnobotánico/Hemeroteca.
+We won’t have home room this morning, as we will be taking a guided excursion to the towns of Yanhuitlán and Coixtlahuaca in the Mixteca Alta, northeast of Oaxaca City, with Prof. Spores, who is directing some new excavations there.
 Professor Spores will introduce Yanhuitlán to us on the bus journey.
 We will see the massive church and the archaeological dig of the sixteenth-century Casa del Cacique (house of the indigenous male leader) at Yanhuitlán.
 Then we will drive further north to the archaeological site at Coixtlahuaca.

 Please have a substantial breakfast, pack a water bottle and snacks, and please bring a sack lunch and/or plan to buy snacks in the local tienda.
 Today we will not be organizing a meal, just giving you a break to find food on your own.
 This will be a full day’s excursion, with an indefinite return time, ideally by 6 PM, but it is difficult to predict.
 Here is a Facebook page on Yanhuitlán that should be enjoyable from the photos alone, if you do not read Spanish.